devnull-cz/c-prog-lang/modules/structures.md

       cc -c struct-animals.c animal_minlegs.c
       cc -o animals struct-animals.o animal_minlegs.o

-which is closer to what would be done using Makfile.
+which is closer to what would be done using a Makefile.

 Technically, `animals.h` contains code, however, given it is included in a `.c` file it is not necessary to compile it individually.